marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/half-precision-floating-point.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: half-precision floating point, __fp16 data type, __Float16 data type

 .. _half-precision:

-.. index:: half-precision floating point

-.. index:: __fp16 data type

-.. index:: __Float16 data type

 Half-Precision Floating Point
 *****************************